collins-emetonjor/sh_etl_projects/README.md

 **etl:** contains four files
 1.	extract_load_data.py: script to load the data from the flat file into the SQL staging tables
 2.	transform_data_column_updates.py: script to update the columns of the staging tables.
-3.	transform_data_mapping_updates.py: script apply mappings.
+3.	transform_data_mapping_updates.py: script to apply mappings.
 4.      variable.py

 **sql:** contains two files